 Before I begin, I am aware of everything going on, and I know how serious it is, but I hope with this post I can provide a distraction for those that want a break from all the news.

 The other day I was browsing Jeffree Star makeup on Depop, and I spotted two Skin Frosts.
 Another Depop user immediately called out that the Skin Frosts were in fact fake, which led me to want to write a post on how to spot counterfeit makeup.
-Since I have mainly been buying Jeffree Star Cosmetics lately and his makeup is frequently counterfeited, I will be using his makeup as examples.
+Since I have been buying Jeffree Star Cosmetics from resellers lately and his makeup is frequently counterfeited, I will be using his makeup as examples.